- slide 1 of 5

 Continue the assessment process by asking students to first brainstorm three ideas for imagery and then use that imagery in a poem they create.
 The poem may be on any topic and may have any mood as long as appropriate for school.

-Students are usually delighted with the poems of ee cummings.
+Students are usually delighted with this artist's poems.
 Discussing his creativity usually helps students build a much deeper appreciation of poetry and the use of imagery.

-Once they have read the poems of ee cummings, the poems they write are much more imaginative and unique.
+Once they have reading his work, the poems they write are much more imaginative and unique.